derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-17/10/2024 16:20:46 : 3 Database Admins walked into a NoSQL bar.
+18/10/2024 16:19:21 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-I've been using Vim for a long time now, mainly because I can't figure out how to exit.
+A good programmer is someone who always looks both ways before crossing a one-way street.
 <!-- replace-with-joke ends -->